 Secretary/Treasurer - John H. Gill, MD

-Gregg R. Albers, MD; Peter E. Dawson, DDS; Rachel B. DiSanto, MD; Krystal Donaldson (Student Trustee); Eric Edwards, MD; Linda W. Flower, MD; John H. Gill, MD; Jerome J. Hric, MD; Amanda Lucashu, DO (Resident Trustee); John D. Mellinger, MD, FACS; Robert D. Orr, MD, CM; Charlotte A. Paolini, DO; John G. Pierce, Jr., MD; Jack Pike, BS, PA-C; Jim Sproull; and T. Lisle Whitman, MD
+Brenda L. Abraham, MD; Ruth A. Bolton, MD; Peter E. Dawson, DDS; Rachel B. DiSanto, MD; Eric Edwards, MD; John H. Gill, MD; Omari Hodge, MD; Jerome J. Hric, MD; John D. Mellinger, MD, FACS; Jacob R. Morris, MD (Resident Trustee); Charlotte A. Paolini, DO; John G. Pierce, Jr., MD; Jack Pike, BS, PA-C; Nicholas A. Propp (Student Trustee); Jim Sproull; Blake T. Westra, DMD; and T. Lisle Whitman, MD

 The Board of Trustees is the governing body of CMDA.
 It is the final policy making body for all matters.
 The Board interprets and applies policies of the organization and establishes guidelines for the Chief Executive Officer and staff.
 It is responsible for the preparation of the annual budget with the Chief Executive Officer, supervises financial officers, and gives an accounting of the organization’s finances at the annual meeting of the House of Representatives.

 The Board is comprised of (1) the President/Chairperson of the Board, (2) the President-elect/Vice President, (3) immediate Past-President for one year after leaving office, (4) twelve Professional Member Trustees, (5) up to three Associate Member Trustees, (6) the Chief Executive Officer, (7) up to 2 Friends of CMDA and (8) one Student Trustee and (9) one Resident/Fellow Trustee appointed by the Board.